 For several years, the Town has been working on a plan for renovations to the basement of the Town Hall.
-This fund saves for the prospect of these renovations.
-The future plan is for the work to completely renovate the basement area and provide for the following: maintain the existing Planning and Zoning and Building Inspection Offices; provide for one additional small future office within the proposed layout; enlarge and utilize space in the existing meeting room (total space of approximately 700 SF - currently it's about 390 SF); replace the aging heating systems (circa 1965); increasing energy conservation with improved efficiency units; HVAC system is about 1/3 of the total cost of renovation; energy conservation with removal of "cold spaces" throughout the building; provides for a single bathroom at the first floor level (no bathroom currently exists in the basement); provides for a second method of egress to the rear of the building(easterly side); remodels the existing entrance and corrects water entry problems (west side of building); replace the existing propane hot water heater, incorporated into new HVAC system; afford continued space for Food Pantry: with a small kitchenette; and a future vault for Town Records.
+This fund will continue to save for the prospect of these renovations.
+The future plan is for the work to completely renovate the basement area and provide for the following: maintain the existing Planning and Zoning and Building Inspection Offices; provide for one additional small future office space within the proposed layout; enlarge and utilize space in the existing meeting room (total space of approximately 700 SF - currently it's about 390 SF); replaces the aging heating systems (circa 1965); increasing energy conservation with improved efficiency of units; HVAC system is about 1/3 of the total cost of renovation; energy conservation with removal of "cold spaces" throughout the building; provides for a single bathroom at the first floor level (no bathroom currently exists in the basement); provides for a second method of egress to the rear of the building(easterly side); remodels the existing entrance and corrects water entry problems (west side of building); replace the existing propane hot water heater, incorporated into new HVAC system; affords continued space for Food Pantry; with a small kitchenette area; and a future vault location for Town Records is planned into the layout.

-There is no tax increase for this article in 2012, as it will be funded from fund balance.
+There is no tax increase for this article in 2012 as it will be funded from fund balance.